konstantinjdobler/dargparser/README.md

 - Supporting modern typing patterns such as builtin types (`list[int]` vs. `typing.List[int]`) and Optional (`str | None` vs. `typing.Optional[str]`)
 - Fixing some type hint issues for VSCode

-Some of these change shave already been contributed back upstream.
+Some of these changes have already been contributed back upstream.

 This code is distributed under the Apache 2.0 license, without restricting any rights by the HuggingFace team.